 The following article was written by Connecting Country’s Local Landcare Facilitator, Max Schlachter, for the Victorian Landcare Magazine’s special edition on ‘Landcare support’.

-In Praise of Steering Committees
+In Praise of Steering Committees (by Max Schlachter)

 I have to admit that before I started my role as a Local Landcare Facilitator with Connecting Country if you’d asked me what a ‘steering committee’ was I would probably have answered “a group of people who get together around a navigation chart and a weather map to decide which way the ship should go”.
 While that probably says more about my lack of experience than anything else, the fact is I’ve come to value the support I get from my steering committee very highly.